AakankshaSanctis/PrivacyPreservingDiffusion/README.md

-# Seeing is not believing!
+# Seeing Is Not Believing!
 ## Privacy preservation using intelligent masking and inpainting using stable diffusion

 ### Structure